Surfing-Chef/Bourbon-WP/README.md

   - Use of the Google Maps Field requires a [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/get-api-key)
 - [ ] Style and layout ACF *post_links* and *post_map* with SCSS
 - [ ] Refine Custom Settings and Options Page
+- [ ] Break out high use SCSS properties into variables

 ### **2.8 - "Bundle" Theme Dependencies** ###
 When a user installs Bourbon-WP, the theme should be packaged with all its plugins, dependencies and installation instructions